Objective

 Variety

-Importance of having diversified tasks at work.
+The importance of having diverse tasks at work.

 Development

-Importance of being able to develop one's skills at work.
+The importance of being able to develop one's skills at work.

 Creativity